Union Bank Square

-The Union Bank tower was the first high-rise built in the Central Business District after the 1920s.
-It was one of the first skyscrapers erected after the 150’ height limit was repealed in 1957 and the first building taller than City Hall.
+The Union Bank tower was the first high-rise built in the Central Business District after the 1920s and was briefly the tallest building in Los Angeles.
 It was also the first structure to be completed as part of the Bunker Hill redevelopment project that began an era of skyscraper building in the Central Business District.

-With its juxtaposition of soft green foliage and hard concrete paving and edging, the square is a modern update of an ancient rooftop garden.
+The plaza’s juxtaposition of soft green foliage and hard concrete paving and edging offers a modern update on an ancient rooftop garden.
 Eckbo created the landscape with an eye toward two distinct user experiences: one for pedestrians enjoying the park at ground level, and one for employees viewing it from their offices in the tower above.

 Artist Jerome Kirk’s fin-like metal mobile sculpture “Aquarius” was added to the landscape in 1970.
 Union Bank Square is accessed by small staircases near the freeway, a large staircase and elevator at Fifth Street, and a pedestrian bridge from the neighboring Bonaventure Hotel.
 It is a hidden piece of 1960s Los Angeles, calling for visitors to come take a peek.